chrisgit/chrisgit.github.io/_posts/2018-01-07-nodejs-mocha-mock-require.md

 ![01-module-load-failure]({{ site.url }}{{ site.baseurl }}/assets/posts/2018-01-07-nodejs-mocha-mock-require/01-module-load-failure.jpg){: .align-center}

-For now What we actually want to do is ignore the loading of the libraries.
+For now What we actually want to do is ignore the loading of any unavailable libraries to allow our tests to run.

 ## Fake loading the libraries
 To spoof the loading of the library I have used [mock-require](https://www.npmjs.com/package/mock-require), note the dash between mock and require, as an aside there are other libraries that perform the same function.